 (iii) A low pH also reduces the activities of soil living organisms which aid the decomposition of organic matter.

-Concentration of Other Nutrients
+Concentration of Other Nutrients are factors influencing plant nutrients

 (1) The presence of certain element(s) in high concentration may prevent the absorption or utilization of other elements.macro and micro elements